RTM API client

 }

-See RTM Events for a complete list of events.
+Refer to the Legacy RTM events section for a complete list of events.